Gimilkhad/ArkModdingTips/Basic Guide to Snap Points.md

 --------------------------------

-Actors-too-Close
+The Actors-too-Close Problem

-If your snap points are going to cause your preview structure's actor origin to be within 10 units of the placed structure's actor origin, the blue snap point sphere of that particular snap on the placed structure will disappear and the snap will not work at all, causing much gnashing of teeth.
+If your snap points are going to cause your preview structure's actor origin to be within 10 units of the placed structure's actor origin, the blue snap point sphere of that particular snap on the placed structure will disappear and the snap will not work at all, causing much confusion and gnashing of teeth.

 Another way you can cause this problem is if the rotation offsets on the TO and FROM snaps are set wrong and are rotating the preview into the placed structure, potentially placing the actors too close together.
 In that case you can just fix the rotation values and be good, since the snap is totally wrong and isn't supposed to be putting the preview there to begin with.